-"Mmh."
+"Mm."
 Dennis closed his eyes and leaned back.

-"...my coming out, right?" he finished, confident.
+"...my coming out, right?"

-She blushed slightly.
+She blushed.
 "Well - yes."

 "Why did that change anything at all?"

 "You - flirting with me - always made me feel pretty uncomfortable.
-I have always liked you, Greg, but I didn´t want to encourage you in any way.
+I have always liked you, Greg, but I didn't want to encourage you in any way.
 Now I know you were just having fun."

 "I know.
-It´s a silly reason.
-I´m sorry."
+It sounds silly now that I think about it.
+I'm sorry."

-"Apology accepted.
+"It's fine.
 I can be pretty annoying."

 "Really?"
 She smiled.
 "Gosh!
 I never noticed."

-Sara´s voice dropped to a whisper.
-"Do you want to tell me now what´s bothering you?"
+Sara's voice dropped to a whisper.
+"Do you want to tell me now, what's bothering you?"

 "No. My current boyfriend.
 I discovered a piece of his past and it unnerves me."